ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-26-Distributions.md

-author: "Ranja Sarkar"
+Ranja Sarkar

+tags: probability, statistics

 During my doctoral research, I had used the software Mathematica by Wolfram.
 My visits to the Wolfram Mathworld page gradually became rare events.
-I visited it recently and landed at their pages of [tag: Probability and tag: Statistics](https://mathworld.wolfram.com/topics/ProbabilityandStatistics.html).
+I visited it recently and landed at their pages of [Probability and Statistics](https://mathworld.wolfram.com/topics/ProbabilityandStatistics.html).
 And I couldn't help exclaim, 'how beautifully demonstrated!”

 Maybe I was too distracted back then to have not noticed, or I was too much into partial differential equations (PDEs).